ASKurz/blogdown/content/course/index.md

 **Where**: Online

 **Goal**: The name and number for this course are a little misleading.
 This course is an extension of the introductory course, *Statistical Analysis* (PA 652).
 Herein the students learn about research design through the lens of their newly-acquired skills at the GLMM.
-We cover a broad range of research paradigms, such as between-person designs (i.e., the pre/post randomized controlled trial), within-person design (i.e., the multiple-baseline ABAB reversal), and mixed designs (i.e., mixed factorial reaction-time paradigms).
+We cover a broad range of research paradigms, such as between-person designs (e.g., the pre/post randomized controlled trial), within-person design (e.g., the multiple-baseline ABAB reversal), and mixed designs (e.g., mixed factorial reaction-time paradigms).
 Specialty topics include simulation-based power analysis and multilevel model effect sizes.
 All programming is done in the R computing language.

 **Website**: You can find the syllabus and other supporting materials on the course website at https://osf.io/wcm6r/